The Rules of Order of the City Council

 The order of business for special or other types of meetings shall be determined by the President.

 SECTION 9.
-Information Consideration.
+Informal Consideration.
 If the City Council, during any regular, special, or adjourned meeting, wishes to consider a subject matter not previously referred to a standing committee, and, when for any reason it is desirable for the full Council to consider a subject matter with the freedom of an ordinary committee, the Council may, by motion carried on majority vote, resolve itself into a committee of the whole.
 A motion to resolve into committee of the whole must state the subject matter to be discussed, and such motion shall be non-debatable.

 SECTION 10.
 Seating and office arrangements.
 Council Members shall occupy the respective seats upon the dais within the Council Chamber and shall have the offices within City Hall as may be assigned to them by the Council President.